The 5 Best POS Systems for Restaurants in 2024

 However, because Lightspeed is a tablet-based type of POS system, it can only be operated via iPad, and the company doesn’t sell physical terminals.
 If you’d prefer a physical terminal, providers like Toast or Clover have got you covered.

-What Are Lightspeed Restaurant’s POS Features Like?
+What are Lightspeed Restaurant’s POS features like?

 On top of its marketing and loyalty tools, Lightspeed restaurant also has a robust array of restaurant management features.

 You’re able to customize your floor plan, menu, and displays, which is especially useful for customer-facing screens and KDSs.
 Other top features include ingredient usage tracking, cost vs profit breakdowns for menu items, and automated resupply orders.
+These features are missing from Square’s offering, and are part of what makes Lightspeed Restaurant more suitable for large restaurants.

 Lightspeed’s POS system also has an offline function, which means it’ll log data even if you get disconnected from the wifi, and sync everything automatically when connection returns.

-What Is Lightspeed Restaurant’s Hardware Like?
+What is Lightspeed Restaurant’s hardware like?

 Lightspeed’s POS software is completely app-based and only works on iPads.
 You can purchase iPads from Lightspeed, or use your own if you already have them.